-The global gaming PC and streaming gear markets, including peripherals, components and prebuilt PCs and laptops specifically designed for PC gaming, totaled approximately \$36 billion in 2019, according to Jon Peddie Research.
+The global gaming PC gear market, including peripherals, components and prebuilt PCs specifically designed for PC gaming, grew approximately 23% to \$36 billion from 2016 to 2017, according to Jon Peddie Research.

-In 2019, there were an estimated 524 million PC gamers, comprising committed, competitive and casual PC gamers.
-Approximately 94 million of these gamers spent over \$1,000 on their gaming PC systems.
-These gamers, comprising committed and competitive PC gamers, represented approximately \$30 billion of the global gaming PC gear market.
-Further, approximately 27 million of these gamers, comprising committed PC gamers, spent over \$1,800 on their gaming PC systems, representing \$18 billion of the global gaming PC gear market.
-Globally, committed, competitive and casual gamers are estimated to have each spent on average \$651, \$179 and \$14, respectively on gaming PC gear in 2019.
+In 2017, there were an estimated 574 million PC gamers, of whom approximately 116 million spent over \$1,000 on their gaming PC systems.
+These gamers represented approximately \$30 billion, or 83%, of the global gaming PC gear market, with an annual growth rate of approximately 28% in 2017.
+Approximately 26 million gamers spent over \$1,800 on their gaming PC systems and represented approximately \$16 billion, or 45%, of the global gaming PC gear market, with an annual growth rate of approximately 27% in 2017.